Striving for Diversity in the workplace is a challenge for management consultancy firms. Is it worth the effort?

 - Monitor success in workforce diversity on an ongoing basis and modify and improve processes accordingly.

 - Take care with innovative recruitment processes and unintended consequences!
-Video interviews and CVs might be leading edge but could disadvantage some of the groups you are trying to attract
+Video interviews and video CVs might be leading edge but could disadvantage some of the groups you are trying to attract

 Employers must of course be careful to ensure that a side effect of well-meaning hiring or talent policies is not in itself discriminatory e.g. rejecting/overlooking white middle class males.
 Achieving Diversity should be an inclusive process.